-For the financial advisors classified as identified staff, the malus mechanisms applied are the CET1 ratio and the NSFR of the Group, in addition to specific indicators "sufficient to effectively reflect in advance anomalies or critical issues in relations with customers and in the risks undertaken on behalf of the bank"27.
+For the financial advisors classified as identified staff, the malus mechanisms applied are the CET1 ratio and the NSFR of the Group, in addition to specific indicators "sufficient to effectively reflect in advance anomalies or critical issues in relations with customers and in the risks undertaken on behalf of the bank".

 "Identified Staff" also include subjects belonging to the multiple and different organisational levels, some of whom may accrue a small bonus, whose split payment in shares or deferred payments would determine insignificant amounts.
-In the light of this, for all clusters of identified staff except for the first (which, please recall, includes the CEO, Top Management and other first-level management reporting directly to the CEO), a bonus significance threshold28 of Euro 40,000 has been established, below which each payment is fully in cash and up-front.
+In the light of this, for all clusters of identified staff except for the first (which, please recall, includes the CEO, Top Management and other first-level management

+&lt;sup>2 The ex post adjustment mechanisms are determined and approved annually in coherence with the Risk Appetite Framework (RAF); the malus acts on the deferred component to be paid that year reporting directly to the CEO), a bonus significance threshold of Euro 40,000 has been established, below which each payment is fully in cash and up-front.
 The aforementioned threshold is increased to Euro 70,000 only for the Widiba financial advisors classified as identified staff (considering that on average these individuals receive remuneration that is higher on the whole, for the assumption of lower risks).